 You’d never believe it, but I had a thought today.
 It doesn’t normally happen to me.
 Or like ever happen.
 But today, as I sat at my desk waiting to take my lunch, I had a realization:

-My stomach started to rumble (embarrassing), and it occurred to me how miraculous that is.
-Like a serious, walk on water, miracle!!!
+My stomach started to rumble (embarrassing), and it occurred to me how miraculous that is – like a serious, walk-on-water, miracle.
 Lemme explain…

-No. We feel hunger long before that, at a state when we are actually entirely okay, and could still survive without anything to eat for days more even (provided we had water and at least the HOPE of Taco Bell).
+No. We feel hunger long before that – at a state when we’re actually entirely okay, and could still survive with nothing to eat for days more even (provided we had water and at least the hope of Taco Bell).

 We’re never taught it.
 It’s instinct.
 We feel the hunger (though no food is needed) and then seek food.

-Hunger, though, is miraculous…in us and every animal.
+…is miraculous – in us and every animal.

 With no thought, teaching, or guide, we innately know to trust that instinct for our own survival.

-Don’t we ALWAYS know what is best for our survival and our happiness, as our stomachs know when we need food, and our throats know when we need water?
+Don’t we always know what is best for our survival and our happiness – as our stomachs know when we need food, and our throats know when we need water?

 Would our minds and bodies be so perfect in keeping us alive, yet so clueless in helping us choose the path to that survival – how we should spend our life, where, and with whom?

 “What should I do?
-What should I do!!!?”
+What should I do!?”

-You KNOW what to do.
-SOMETHING in you is telling you.
+You know what to do.
+Something in you is telling you.
 But you’re afraid.

 Trust your instincts.

-But try not to stuff your face.
+Just try not to stuff your face, like me.